Baking Gaussian Splatting into Diffusion Denoiser for Fast and Scalable Single-stage Image-to-3D Generation and Reconstruction: Experiment

 \section{Experiment}

 \textbf{Dataset.} We use Objaverse~\cite{objaverse} and MVImgNet~\cite{mvimgnet} as the training sets for objects.
 We center and scale each 3D object of Objaverse into $[-1, 1]^3$, and render 32 images at random viewpoints with 50$^\circ$ FOV.
 For MVImgNet, we crop the object, remove the background, normalize the cameras, and center and scale the object to $[-1, 1]^3$.
 We preprocess 730K and 220K training samples in Objaverse and MVImgNet.
-For evaluation, we use the ABO~\cite{abo} and GSO~\cite{gso} datasets.
-Each evaluation instance has 1 input view and 10 testing views.
+We use the ABO~\cite{abo} and GSO~\cite{gso} datasets for evaluation.
 We adopt RealEstate10K~\cite{realestate10k} and DL3DV10K~\cite{dl3dv} as the scene-level training datasets.
 RealEstate10K includes 80K video clips of indoor and outdoor real scenes selected from YouTube videos.
-We follow the same training/testing split of pixelSplat~\cite{pixelsplat}.
+We follow the standard training/testing split.
 DL3DV10K contains 10510 videos of real-world scenarios, covering 96 complex categories.
-We select 6894 video clips as the training samples.
-For each video clip, we use SfM~\cite{sfm} to compute the camera poses.
+For all evaluation, each instance has 1 input view and 10 testing views.

 \textbf{Implementation Details.} We implement DiffusionGS by Pytorch~\cite{pytorch} and train it with Adam optimizer~\cite{adam}.
 To save GPU memory, we adopt mixed-precision training~\cite{amp} with BF16, sublinear memory training~\cite{sublinear}, and deferred GS rendering~\cite{arf}.
 In mixed training, we use 32 A100 GPUs to train the model on Objaverse, MVImgNet, RealEstate10K, and DL3DV10K for 40K iterations at the per-GPU batch size of 16.
 Then we finetune the model on the object- and scene-level datasets with 64 A100 GPUs for 80K and 54K iterations at the per-GPU batch size of 8 and 16.
-The learning rate is linearly warmed up to 4e$^{-4}$ with 2K iterations and decades to 0 using cosine annealing scheme~\cite{cosine}.
+The learning rate is linearly warmed up to 4e$^{-4}$ with 2K iterations and decays to 0 using cosine annealing scheme~\cite{cosine}.
 Finally, we scale up the training resolution from 256$\times$256 to 512$\times$512 and finetune the model for 20K iterations.